Parthgam/VideoSearchReactApp/README.md

-# Assignment
+# React Video Search App
-React Assignment for Video Search
+React App for Video Search
-Change the Youtube Api Key in the apis folder, youtube file.

 # Screenshots for the project are :